DZBohan/GATK_CNV_Pipeline/README.md

 sbatch --nodes=1 --ntasks=1 --cpus-per-task=4 --mem=80GB --time=8:00:00 --array=[1-2]%2 gatk_cnv.slurm
 ```

 The parameter of the array depends on the number of samples you want to do.
+In other word, the total number of the array is supposed to be the same as the number of rows in the `bamIdsUniq.txt` files.
+The details of `bamIdsUniq.txt` can be found in the chapter 3.5.
 For example, if you have 50 samples requiring CNV analysis, and you want to run five jobs each time, you are supposed to set the array parameter as `--array=[1-50]%5`.

 I set the default value of the memory parameter as 80GB since the ModuleSegments step usually requires 70GB.
 If your sample's bam files are too large, you may face an error called `java out of memory`.
 You can change the parameter of `partition` into `largemem`, and set the larger value of both `mem` parameter and the `modelseg_mem` variable inside the `config_gatk_cnv.txt` file.
 Here is an example of the large bams' jobs.